TillF/WASA-SED/README.md

 * README.md: THIS readme in markdown language

-* .gitignore: List of files / directories git shall ignore (only needed for model development)
+* .gitignore: List of files / directories git shall ignore (only needed for git usage)

 Installation